lukasotero/lukasotero/README.md

 ## Hi there!
-I'm Lukas Otero 👋
+I'm Lukas 👋

 ### About me
-- :desktop_computer: Wanting to work in cybersecurity or fullstack developer
+- :desktop_computer: Wanting to work in cybersecurity
-- :seedling: Picking up C#, React JS and Linux skills
+- :seedling: Picking up Python and Linux skills
 - :books: I'm studying to be a Systems Analyst
 - :mailbox_with_mail: Get in touch: lukasn.otero@gmail.com